-The JPB had earlier decided that an additional two (2) EMUs should be available as spares when full revenue service was initiated.
-Because of the damage to TS-311 and Stadler's inability to deliver a 17th trainset prior to the planned start of service, only a single spare trainset is available to support revenue service.
+The JPB had planned to have two (2) spare EMUs available when full revenue service was initiated, however, that was not possible because of the damage to TS-311 and Stadler's inability to deliver a 17th trainset prior to the planned start of service.
 Caltrain reports that it is challenging to operate and maintain a fleet of new vehicles with only a single train in reserve.
-Trainset number 17 is expected to arrive in late November 2024.
+Trainset number 17 arrived on November 25, 2024, and will be placed in revenue service following its acceptance testing and burnin.